flurry101/devkit/README.md

 #### `ask` - Get Command Suggestions

+No more googling random commands, switching between a million tabs, copy-pasting from random forums and losing the overall flow.
-Never google a command again.
-Describe what you want to do, and DevKit will give you the command.
+Describe what you want, and DevKit will figure it out for you.

 ```bash
 devkit ask "how to check disk usage by directory"